syncfusion-content/wpf-docs/wpf/SfChart3D/Appearance.md

 ## Custom Palette

-SfChart3D provides option which enables you to define your own color brushes with your preferred order for the Palette, using [`ColorModel`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.ChartSeriesBase.html#Syncfusion_UI_Xaml_Charts_ChartSeriesBase_ColorModel) as shown in the following code example.
+SfChart3D provides an option that enables you to define your own color brushes with your preferred order for the Palette using the [`ColorModel`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.ChartSeriesBase.html#Syncfusion_UI_Xaml_Charts_ChartSeriesBase_ColorModel) as shown in the following code example.

 {% tabs %}